IoanHadarean/fullstackmilestoneproject/README.md

 ## Credits

 I would like to thank all the people who gave constructive feedback on the website and took their time to test it, including my mentor Moosa Hassan.
+Special thanks goes to [JustDjango](https://www.youtube.com/channel/UCRM1gWNTDx0SHIqUJygD-kQ?&ab_channel=JustDjango) for the Youtube tutorials that I used for some of the features in the `shoppingcart` app and to [Corey Schafer](https://www.youtube.com/user/schafer5) for the Youtube tutorials that I used for `pagination` and `user profile`.

 ### Media and Information